Shao-Group/rnabridge-test/README.md

 1. Download necessary datasets (`data` directory).
 2. Download and/or compile necessary programs (`programs` directory).
-3. Run the methods to produce results (`results` directory).
+3. Run the methods and produce results regarding `rnabridge-align` (`align` directory).
+4. Run the methods and produce results regarding `rnabridge-denovo` (`denovo` directory).
-4. Summarize results and produce figures (`plots` directory).
+5. Summarize results and produce figures (`plots` directory).

 # Datasets
-We evaluate them on two datasets.
+We evaluate them on two datasets, namely simulation80 and encode10.
-(the GTEx dataset is restricted so we do not publish here).
-Besides, we also need the annotation files for evaluation purposes.
+We also need the reference annotation files for evaluating reference-based transcript assembly.
 In directory `data`, we provide metadata for these datasets, and also provide scripts to download them.

+## **simulation80**
+To be available via Penn State Data Commons.

 ## **encode10**
-The first dataset, namely **encode10**, contains 10 human RNA-seq samples downloaded from ENCODE.
+This dataset contains 10 human RNA-seq samples downloaded from ENCODE.
 This dataset has also been used in [scalloptest](https://github.com/Kingsford-Group/scalloptest).
 All these samples are sequenced with strand-specific and paired-end protocols.
 For each of these 10 samples, we align it with two RNA-seq aligners,